 Commercial truck insurance is expensive, but necessary.
 There are approximately 77,000 truck drivers in Florida alone, and every nine out of 1,000 jobs belong to a truck driver.
-Whether you have a fleet of trucks or work for yourself, commercial truck insurance is vital.
+Whether you have a fleet of trucks or work for yourself, whether you drive a truck in Miami, Orlando, or Jacksonville, commercial truck insurance is vital.
 The good news is that many companies offer commercial truck insurance coverage in Florida.
-Here are our recommendations of the top 5 providers.
+Here are our recommendations of the top 6 providers.

 In this article, we’ll cover the following: